"Camina chi pantofuli finu a quannu non hai i scarpi." - Sicilian proverb

 For some reason, I seem to have had more than my fair share of police officer interventions.
 I've never been arrested, but I've had a zillion "run-ins" with police.
 Virtually all of them were due to sheer stupidity on their part, except when I was ticketed for speeding.
 I've compiled a list of some of my cop stories (mostly from years and years ago), so check them out.
 Some of them are pretty funny.
 Or scary.
 Or both.
 Some small-town cops are real jerks.

-I love to play basketball, and I usually play point (or try to).
-I don't really have a reliable jump shot, and I love to pass and "create".
-I've played in a couple leagues and tournaments, and even almost won something a couple times!
+I love to play basketball, and as a youngster, I usually played point, or tried to.
+I didn't really have a reliable jump shot (though it has improved tremendously), and I loved to pass and "create".
+I still do.
+I've played in a couple leagues and tournaments as a teenager, and even almost won something a couple times!
 I played intramurals at Purdue (I was a team captain one year) and we did a little damage.
 One of my biggest regrets is that I didn't play league basketball as a kid.
-I never really enjoyed it that much until late high school (after I finally grew), so I sucked for the most part.
+I never really enjoyed it that much until late high school (after I finally grew), so for the most part, I wasn't very good.
+I never tried out for any school teams, and in fact, I was my 7th grade team's manager.
 My first time playing with a referee was when I was 17.
 I played virtually every day at Purdue (I lived across the street from the gym) and that's where I actually became sorta good.
 Competition is tough over at the Co-Rec!
-I didn't really play much at all since I moved out of Indiana, and I missed it terribly.
+I didn't really play much at all once I moved out of Indiana, and I missed it terribly.
 I finally somewhat recently [December of 2010] found a regular, weekly pick-up game at a local church that I played in semi-often, much to my delight.
-It took me some time to fit my way in to the way those guys play, and re-find some skills, but I very much enjoyed it and played as often as I could as my schedule allowed.
+It took me some time to fit my way in to the way those guys played, and re-find some skills, but I very much enjoyed it and played as often as I could as my schedule allowed.
 Made some good friends there, too.
-Then it kind of grew way too big and then imploded and no longer exists.
-In the rubble, I accidentally found a group of guys who play in a 40 & Over "gentlemen's league" that is run by an Adult School, and that's been great fun.
-I'm the young whipper snapper of that group!
-Started in with them in February of 2016.
-I played tennis in high school (I played all four years but lettered my senior year only) and my coach was a dick and made it not fun, so I didn't play much right after HS.
-Now I hit around when I can.
-I'm what they call a "baseliner" or "counter-puncher" - that just means I can't handle being up at the net.
-Oh, and I really cannot serve...
-Along with softball, those are the only three sports I play regularly, not counting sloppy zookeeper volleyball, semi-not-often bowling (205 high game!), football-tossing, frisbee-throwing and now - SEMI-REGULAR ping pong attacks!
+Then it kind of grew way too big and imploded and no longer exists.
+In the rubble, I accidentally found a group of guys who play in a 40 & Over "gentlemen's league" that is run by an Adult School, and that's been great, great fun.
+I've been playing with them for years now, and I'm happy to say that I'm no longer the young whipper snapper of that group!
+Started in with them in February of 2016 and still going strong.
+I'm one of the taller players and so don't get to play "guard" terribly often, but I have found a bit of a jump shot enough that they call me a "shooter". which is kind of funny... but I still love to pass.
+I've always been quick and it really stands out with these old farts. hehe.
+I played tennis in high school (I played all four years but lettered my senior year only) and my coach was a dick and made it not fun, so I didn't play much after HS.
+Now I hit around when I can and have finally found a few guys around town I can play matches with, hallelujah!
+Just wish my groundstrokes were anywhere near consistent.
+I'm what they call a "baseliner" or "counter-puncher" - that just means I don't really like being up at the net, despite my height.
+Oh, and I have great trouble with the serve...
+These are now the only two sports I play regularly, since I've kind of retired from softball... not counting sloppy zookeeper volleyball, semi-not-often bowling (205 high game!), football-tossing, frisbee-throwing and the occasional ping pong attack!
 I'm very good at ping pong.
 I have no idea why.
 When I was little, I did other sports... little league baseball (5 years), flag football (4 years), soccer (for about 2 minutes).
 I ran road races, cross country and track when I was real little up through Middle School (I got a nice pile of ribbons and plaques), but then I started to slow down.
 My brother was an all-state runner and I tried to follow in his footsteps, but it didn't happen.
 I used to be the kid who always won the race around the school in gym class.
 I was quick as hell, and some kids even started calling me "Comet".
 Sadly, I'm completely serious.

 Making the catch at the warning track in Veterans Stadium, 8/7/03.